Eduardo de Almeida Navarro: Biography

 In 1998, Navarro launched the book Método moderno de tupi antigo: a língua do Brasil dos primeiros séculos (Modern Method of Old Tupi: The Language of Brazil in the First Centuries), which aims to enable students to read 16th and 17th century texts in this language, showing the penetration of Old Tupi in Brazilian culture.
+In April 2000, on the occasion of the celebration of the 500 years since the discovery of Brazil, Navarro gave a lecture to 800 people at Unigranrio.
 In 2005 he did a post-doctorate in India, where he went to study the origins of the myth of São Tomé in Brazil.

 In 2013, Navarro released Dicionário de tupi antigo: a língua indígena clássica do Brasil (Dictionary of Old Tupi: the Classic Indigenous Language of Brazil), in which he describes almost eight thousand words of this language, thus surpassing Tesoro de la lengua guaraní, by Antonio Ruiz de Montoya, which displays about five thousand entries.
 He is currently preparing a Nheengatu dictionary.

 Contributions

 Tupi literature

 Eduardo Navarro was the organizer and main translator of the books Poemas: lírica portuguesa e tupi (Poems: Portuguese and Tupi poetry), of 1997, and Teatro, of 1999, in which he wrote explanatory notes and modernized the original spelling of the texts, most of which had been written in Old Tupi by José de Anchieta.

-He was also responsible for writing the preface and footnotes of the reedition of Ferdinand Denis' book Uma festa brasileira, and translated part of it directly from the Old Tupi language.
+He was also responsible for writing the preface and footnotes of the reedition of Ferdinand Denis' book Uma festa brasileira, and translated part of it directly from Old Tupi.
 The first edition of this book had been published in 1850 in Paris.
 The new edition was launched in October 2007, with a bilingual version in French and Portuguese.
 The excerpt translated by Navarro was Poemas brasílicos (Brazilian Poetry), by Father Cristóvão Valente.

 Camarão Indians' letters

 In 2021, Eduardo Navarro announced that he had translated the six letters of the Camarão Indians, discovered more than 130 years ago in the Netherlands, where they have been kept for almost 400 years.
 The letters, all in Tupi, are the only record of literate Indians writing in the colonial period.
-He plans to publish them as a book.
+The transcription and annotated full translation of the Camarão Indians' letters were published in the periodical Boletim do Museu Paraense Emílio Goeldi in October 2022.